Skatterbrainz/ds-intune/docs/Get-DsIntuneStaleDevices.md

 ```

 ### -Days
-Number of days to allow (default is 30)
+Number of days to allow, from 1 to 1000 (default is 30)

 ```yaml
 Type: Int32